alan-turing-institute/KnowledgeFlows/report/report.md

 \label{SR}

-The resulting matrices described in Section \ref{countmatrices} contain the directed raw counts of transitions observed between pairs industries.
+The resulting matrices described in Section \ref{countmatrices_flows} contain the raw counts of transitions observed between pairs industries.
 In order to infer how related two industries are in terms of skill- relatedness, a statistical procedure is applied to the matrices.
 The mathematical details of this method are found in [@GermanyMatricesReport], in this section a high level general description of the method is presented.